-Forests in Burnaby's parks were mapped and classified by successional stage (Figure 4-9) and deciduous or coniferous composition.
+Forests in Burnaby's parks were mapped and classified by successional stage (Figure 4-11) and deciduous or coniferous composition.
 More details about forest structure and mapping can be found in the 2023 State of the Urban Forest Report.

 Eighty percent of Burnaby's native forests are young, with trees averaging 30 to 60 years of age.
 Most young forests are mixed forests or deciduousdominated.
 Mature, conifer-dominated forests average approximately 90 years of age and make up 20% of native forests.
-The tallest trees in these stands, often Douglas-firs, reach heights of more than 40 metres.
+The tallest trees in these stands, often Douglas-firs (Pseudotsuga menziesii), reach heights of more than 40 metres.
 Some of Burnaby's oldest forested stands are found in Central Park, Robert Burnaby Park, Burnaby Mountain and Deer Lake Park.

-Burnaby's forests are relatively young, having regenerated after historical logging activities.
+Burnaby's forests are relatively young, having regenerated after logging activities ended around the turn of the 20th century.
 In the absence of logging or tree removal, these forested areas are expected to mature and shift towards more coniferous tree species composition in upland forest areas.
 This gradual transition to more mature forests will enhance ecological complexity and biodiversity within the urban forest.